-\addedMK{Each sidewalk measurement is represented with the following notation: \textbf{LOC}-$D$-$S$-$C$, where $D$ is the direction of the street extending away from the Rx location, $S$ is which of the two sidewalks are being measured, and $C$ is an additional condition used for measurements in Table~\ref{tab:meas-summary-addl}.
-As an example, the sidewalk \textbf{INT}-W-N-NLe denotes the \textbf{n}orthern sidewalk travelling \textbf{w}estwards from the \textbf{INT} Rx location, with the condition of \textbf{n}o \textbf{le}aves present on the sidewalk trees.}
+\addedMK{Each sidewalk measurement is represented with the following notation: \textbf{LOC}-$D$-$S$-$C$, where $D$ is the direction of the street extending away from the RX location, $S$ indicates which of the two sidewalks is being measured, and $C$ is an additional condition used for measurements and described in Table~\ref{tab:meas-summary-addl}.
+As an example, the sidewalk \textbf{INT}-W-N-NLe denotes the \textbf{n}orthern sidewalk travelling \textbf{w}estwards from the \textbf{INT} RX location, with the condition of \textbf{n}o \textbf{le}aves present on the sidewalk trees.}

-Measurements are collected on 8/4/3/9 sidewalks \addedMK{at \textbf{INT}/\textbf{BRI}/\textbf{BAL}/\textbf{ROO}, respectively, with an additional eight measurements taken on duplicate sidewalks at \textbf{INT} to evaluate specific conditions described in Section~\ref{sec:validation}.
-Each sidewalk measurement represented in Fig.~\ref{fig:meas-map} by a line and in Fig.~\ref{fig:locmaps} by a (dashed) arrow indicating both the direction and whether the sidewalk was in VLOS or VNLOS to the Rx.
+Measurements are collected on 8/4/3/9 sidewalks \addedMK{at \textbf{INT}/\textbf{BRI}/\textbf{BAL}/\textbf{ROO}, respectively, with an additional eight measurements taken on the same sidewalks at \textbf{INT} to evaluate the specific conditions described in Section~\ref{sec:validation}.
+Each sidewalk measurement represented in Fig.~\ref{fig:meas-map} by a line and in Fig.~\ref{fig:locmaps} by a (dashed) arrow indicating both the direction and whether the sidewalk was in VLOS or VNLOS to the RX.
 It is typically not possible to conclusively determine whether a given link is truly LOS or NLOS, due to the complex and time-varying urban environment containing foliage, vehicles, and other street clutter.
-Therefore, we make use of the consistent and empirical VLOS/VNLOS categorization for each Tx-Rx link, judged during measurement based on whether the Rx location may be seen from the Tx location on the sidewalk.
+Therefore, we make use of the consistent and empirical VLOS/VNLOS categorization for each TX-RX link, judged during measurement based on whether the RX location may be seen from the TX location on the sidewalk.
 Note that these definitions are distinct from the definitions of LOS/NLOS that may be used by 3GPP or other standards, and we investigate this in more detail in Section~\ref{sssec:results-pg-allloc}.}